Smith-Treumann theory and the linkage principle: Iwahori--Whittaker sheaves on the affine Grassmannian

 As remarked already in~\cite{bgmrr}, these objects have an alternative description, as follows.
 It is known that the parity of $\dim(\Gr_{G,\lambda}^+)$ (with $\lambda \in \bX^\vee_{++}$) is constant on each connected component of $\Gr_G$.
+(This follows from the same property for $L^+G$-orbits, since each orbit $\Gr_{G,\lambda}^+$ with $\lambda \in \bX^\vee_{++}$ is dense in an $L^+G$-orbit.)
 As a consequence, a tilting object supported on a component where these dimensions are even, resp.~odd, is even, resp.~odd.
 In particular, by unicity, for any $\lambda \in \bX^\vee_{++}$ we must have

+As a consequence, we obtain that the parity objects in $\Db_{\IW}(\Gr_G,\bk)$ are exactly the direct sums of cohomological shifts of tilting perverse sheaves.

 Using these considerations we prove the following lemma, to be used later.

 \begin{lem} The forgetful functor induces an equivalence of categories

 \end{lem}